SMAFormer: Synergistic Multi-Attention Transformer for Medical Image Segmentation: Method

 \subsubsection{Enhanced Multi-Layer Perceptron (E-MLP)}

-Recognizing the limitations of standard Feed-Forward Networks (FFNs) in capturing local context ~\cite{70MLP2021cvt,71eighboringpixels2021CVPR}, we enhance the E-MLP within our Transformer block by incorporating depth-wise and pixel-wise convolutions~\cite{72depth-wiseConv2021localvit,73depth-wiseConv2018mobilenetv2,74depth-wiseConv2021incorporating}.
-As depicted in Figure~\ref{fig1} (c), the E-MLP first projects the input tokens to a higher dimensional space using a linear layer.
-The projected tokens are then reshaped into 2D feature maps and processed by a $3\times3$ pixel-wise convolution followed by a $3\times3$ depth-wise convolution, effectively capturing local contextual information.
-The resulting features are then reshaped back into tokens and projected back to the original channel dimension using another linear layer.
-Finally, a GELU activation function~\cite{75GELU2016gaussian} is applied to introduce non-linearity.
+Standard Feed-Forward Networks (FFNs) have limited ability to model neighboring pixels~\cite{70MLP2021cvt,71eighboringpixels2021CVPR}.
+We therefore enhance the E-MLP by incorporating depth-wise and pixel-wise convolutions~\cite{72depth-wiseConv2021localvit,73depth-wiseConv2018mobilenetv2,74depth-wiseConv2021incorporating}.
+As shown in Figure~\ref{fig1}(c), E-MLP first projects the input tokens to a higher-dimensional space.
+The tokens are then reshaped into 2D feature maps and processed by a $3\times3$ pixel-wise convolution followed by a $3\times3$ depth-wise convolution.
+The features are reshaped back into tokens, projected to the original channel dimension, and passed through a GELU activation~\cite{75GELU2016gaussian}.

 Mathematically, the computation within an SMA Transformer block can be expressed as:

 where $X_i$ represents the input features to the i-th block, $X_{i+1}'$ and $X_{i+1}$ are the outputs of the $\operatorname{SMA}$ and $\operatorname{E-MLP}$ modules respectively, and $\operatorname{LN}$ denotes layer normalization.